💻 Code Intelligence¶

 -

-This paper proposes InnoGym, the first benchmark and framework for systematically evaluating the innovation potential of AI agents.
-It introduces two complementary metrics—Performance Gain and Novelty—and, through 18 improvable tasks, finds that current agents exhibit a degree of innovativeness but lack the robustness to reliably translate novel ideas into performance improvements.
+Proposes InnoGym, the first benchmark and framework to systematically evaluate the innovation capability of AI agents.
+It introduces two complementary metrics, Performance Gain and Novelty, and discovers through 18 improvable tasks that while current agents possess some innovativeness, they lack the robustness to transform innovation into reliable performance improvements.

 - KV Cache Transform Coding for Compact Storage in LLM Inference